 Guidelines for Use

-All users must have a valid photo ID and must check in with a staff member when entering the space to work.
+All users must have a valid photo ID and must check in with a staff member when entering the space to work outside of scheduled classes and programs.

-Users under the age of 14 must be supervised by parent, adult guardian (18 or older), or teacher at all times.
+Users younger than 6th grade must be supervised by parent, adult guardian (18 or older), or teacher at all times.

 Parent, adult guardian, or teacher supervision and involvement are encouraged for all minors over the age of 14.